University Public Relations

 Instead, Byrd launched an award-winning teaching career that spanned 37 years at F.E.
 Warren Air Force Base.
 She later returned to school, earning her M.A. from UW in 1976, before emerging on the political scene.

-"When the legislature passed the annual holiday, I was so happy," says Byrd, who still counts the UW campus among her favorite places.
+"When the legislature passed the annual holiday, I was so happy," said Byrd, who counted the UW campus among her favorite places.
 "I was so proud of my state at that time."

 Byrd retired after serving four terms as a state representative and two terms as a state senator.
-Now 85, Byrd lives in the north Cheyenne house that she and her late husband, Jim, purchased in the 1960s.
+She retired in the north Cheyenne house that she and her late husband, Jim, purchased in the 1960s.
 Jim Byrd also has a claim to fame: He was the first African American police chief in state history.

-"Mrs. Byrd is truly an incredible woman who has had such a significant impact on this state," Patton says.
+"Mrs. Byrd was truly an incredible woman who has had such a significant impact on this state," Patton said.
 "She happened to be born with brown skin.
 She just didn't let that stop her."